gnosia93/llm-study/example/bert-quantization.md

 def load_and_cache_examples(args, task, tokenizer, evaluate=False):
-    if args.local_rank not in [-1, 0] and not evaluate:
-        torch.distributed.barrier()  # Make sure only the first process in distributed training process the dataset, and the others will use the cache

     processor = processors[task]()
     output_mode = output_modes[task]
     # Load data features from cache or dataset file